Muxelmann/phd-thesis/README.md

 	- Applied Timur's comments and read through Chapters 1, 2 and 7 for better clarity.
 	- I switched to *fair* instead of *markup* version
 	- Tomorrow, I will highlight the relevant sections for my Examiner and send the response email

+6. Final corrections (hopefully) - `10 June 2018`
+	- I highlighted all paragraphs that were changed noticeably (neglecting "*e.g.*" and smaller smaller typos)
+	- The conclusion is reworked as demanded by my Examiner
+	- All in all, I addressed the main criticism as best as I could (especially regarding Chapter 7):
+		- there are too many spelling errors
+		- there is too much equivocation
+		- the paragraph structure is not easy to follow
+	- Tomorrow I will sent the response email.

 ## Thesis structure